 Synaptic offers an advanced way of installing packages.
 If you do not find a software programme in the Add/Remove tool, you can search for it in Synaptic.
-Synaptic searches all software in the available repositories on Ubuntu, including the ones that do not contain programmes.
+It searches all software in the available repositories on Ubuntu.

-3.5 Desktop Effects - Compiz Fusion
+2.5 Desktop Effects - Compiz Fusion